tarka/xcp/README.md

 ### Anti-Features

-* Currently only supports Linux, specifically kernels 4.5 and onwards.
-Other Unix-like OS's may be added later.
+* On Linux it requires a kernel version of 4.5 and onwards.
+* On non-Linux OSs sparse-files are not supported (although could be added is supported by the OS).
 * Assumes a 'modern' system with lots of RAM and fast, solid-state disks.
 In particular it is likely to thrash on spinning disks as it attempts to gather metadata and perform copies at the same time.